-Students completing this dual degree program will be awarded two degrees, a PharmD. and an M.B.A.
 Students apply and are admitted to the PharmD program after two years of preparatory course work in chemistry, calculus, biology, organic chemistry, physics, and anatomy.
 This rigorous curriculum ensures that students entering the program are well prepared.
 It is at this point, the first year in the PharmD program and the student's junior year, were they would begin their coursework towards the M.B.A.
 The following table identifies each M.B.A course and describes how the student will complete the work.